 Introduction

 Instead of engaging wider audiences, you can also deploy an account-based marketing (ABM) strategy to focus your marketing efforts on a specific targeted group.
-The key to success here is to identify accounts (prospects and existing customers) that matter and drive more revenue.
+The key to success here is to identify accounts that matter and drive more revenue.

-Before I tell you more about using a data-driven ABM strategy for lead generation, let’s discuss what account-based marketing (ABM) is all about.
+Before I tell you more about using a data-driven strategy in this account-based marketing guide, let’s discuss what it’s all about.

 With an ABM strategy in place, you just need to identify a set of high-value accounts and focus all of your marketing efforts on engaging them to drive sales and revenue.

-When compared to the traditional, marketing approach, here’s how the flow of account-based marketing looks like:
+When compared to the traditional marketing approach, here’s how the flow of account-based marketing looks:

 Account-based marketing is a customer-first engagement strategy that can help you generate more revenue faster by delivering personalized and timely experiences to your most valuable buyers.